ncgriffin/ad-azuresetup/README.md

 <br>
 <br>

-<p> <strong> Now notice how the request timed out, this is because ICMP v4 traffic is blocked by default on DC-01's firewall.
-So we will have to enable inbound ICMP traffic to allow for Client-01's ping.</strong> </p>
+<p> <strong> Notice how the request continues to time out, this is due in part because ICMPv4 traffic is blocked by default on DC-1's firewall.
+Therefore, we will have to enable inbound ICMP traffic to allow for Client-1's continuous ping to be successful.</strong> </p>

 <p><strong>.</strong></p>
 <p><strong>.</strong></p>

-<p><strong> Login to DC-01 using remote desktop and open windows defender firewall and select advanced settings.
-Sort by protocol and find both ICMP echo requests and enable both these rules by right clicking and selecting enable rule.</strong></p>
+<p><strong> Login to DC-1 using Remote Desktop -> open Windows Defender Firewall -> Select Advanced Settings -> Sort by Protocol (ICMPv4) -> Enable these specfic rules by using right click</strong></p>

 <br>